mbamac/qemu-build-scripts/README.md

 Order of running scripts:

-- `qemu-download.sh`: downloads required packages in `./download/` directory and them unpack to `./src/`
+- `qemu-download.sh`: downloads required packages in subdirectories`./download/` directory and them unpack to `./src/`.
+Both directories are created in current directory.
 - `qemu-build-libs.sh`: builds and installs software required to build qemu.
 Libraries are installed in `/Applications/qemu-<version>`.
 Pkgconfig is installed in "Desktop" folder.
+The script does not build `qemu`.
 - `qemu-build.sh`: builds and installs `qemu` in `/Applications/qemu`

 Scripts do not modify shell startup files, so you have to add `/Application/qemu-<version>/bin` to `$PATH`